nas27/sql-project-1/starting_with_data.md

 **Answer:**
 Water bottles have the most stock in the US with 19,675 units.
 And thus it could be wise to have a sale/promotion to get rid of some stock and free up inventory space.

-### Question 5: What products get the most bounces?
-[Incomplete]
-Bounce rate is an Internet marketing term used in web traffic analysis.
-It represents the percentage of visitors who enter the site and then leave ("bounce") rather than continuing to view other pages within the same site. -Wikipedia

-**SQL Queries:**
-I was not able to generate a meaningful query.

-**Answer:** The idea behind this question if you check if certain products can be 'offputting' and thus create a different site or section where those users who specifically want to shop for it can go.